What was life like during the Iron Age?

 iron age smelting

-The reason that the Iron Age didn’t start until 800 BCE was because no one could work out how to melt iron until then.
-Bronze can be made from combining tin and copper, both of which have reasonably low melting temperatures, but iron takes a much hotter fire.
-To melt iron a bloomery smelter would be made and filled with layers of charcoal and iron, or ironsand which is simply a form of sand with a high concentration of iron.
+The reason that the Iron Age didn’t start until 800 BCE was that no one could work out how to melt iron until then.
+Bronze can be made by combining tin and copper, both of which have reasonably low melting temperatures, but iron takes a much hotter fire.
+To melt iron a bloomery smelter would be made and filled with layers of charcoal and iron, or iron sand which is simply a form of sand with a high concentration of iron.
 The smelting process can take hours and would require a bellows to be constantly operated by some unlucky villager.
 After iron runs out the smithing process can begin which took many times longer than it does today.
-When iron is first produced its known as something called pig iron which has a very high carbon content making it extremely brittle, something that smelting it again in a different type of furnace would remove.
+When iron is first produced it’s known as something called pig iron which has a very high carbon content making it extremely brittle, something that smelting it again in a different type of furnace would remove.

 Since they didn’t have any other type of furnace they were forced to remove the carbon by hitting it with a hammer thousands of times.
-The iron would come out the smelter in one large blob and would immediately be put onto a tree stump or anvil and hammered over and over to bash out all the carbon and make it pure enough to have decent strength.
+The iron would come out of the smelter in one large blob and immediately be put onto a tree stump or anvil and hammered over and over to bash out all the carbon and make it pure enough to have decent strength.

 A typical day for an Iron Age blacksmith